Salicylic Acid Peel - (Beta Peel)

 Whether it is produced from salicin extract or it is synthesized, salicylic acid has long been known for its ability to relieve pain as well as to reduce fever.
 It functions as both an anti-inflammatory agent and one that creates enzymes that produce pro-inflammatory mediators.
 It has antibacterial properties as well.
 It is for these properties that Salicylic acid works so well for occasional pimples and acne.

 When used as a topical agent as is the case when certain skin conditions are involved, the acid solution breaks down lipids (i.e., oils and fats) in the upper layers of the skin.
-It also has a cleansing effect on the pores.
-It burns the skin as well.
-Consequently it could do damage to the skin if used in concentrations that are too high.
 Solutions of 15% to 40% yield wonderful yet predictable results and are safe on all skin tones.

-Ok so who does a Salicylic acid peel and why?
+Okay, so who does a Salicylic Acid Peel & why?

 If you suffer from occasional or seasonal breakouts, have mild acne blackheads , whiteheads, oily skin or old marks from past pimples this is your peel.
-Its awesome for before ypu go down to the coast where humidity is higher and your skin tends to breakout.
-NB this is what you need to do to keep your skin clear for that matric vaykay!!
-If you have dry sensitive skin this is NOT your peel.
+Its awesome for before you go down to the coast where humidity is higher and your skin tends to breakout.

 The peels vary in strength and peeling visibility, so check with us before hand.
-But generally not a lot of peeling.
+It can be layered and customised by adding Retinol.